-The Palo Alto, California-based company, led by billionaire Elon Musk, said yesterday in a U.S. regulatory filing (TSLA) that it has until Oct.
+The Palo Alto, California-based company, led by billionaire Elon Musk, said yesterday in a U.S. regulatory filing (TSLA:US) that it has until Oct.
 31 to submit a proposal for “early repayment” of loan principal to the Energy Department.

 Tesla said it received a waiver Sept.
-24 from a requirement in the previous loan agreement to maintain a specified current ratio (TSLA) of assets to liabilities, which measures a company’s ability to repay its debts in the next 12 months.
+24 from a requirement in the previous loan agreement to maintain a specified current ratio (TSLA:US) of assets to liabilities, which measures a company’s ability to repay its debts in the next 12 months.

 “The department worked with Tesla on a minor technical change to the loan agreement that includes the company submitting a plan to accelerate repayment of the loan,” Damien LaVera, an Energy Department spokesman, said in an e-mail yesterday.
 “Tesla has made loan payments on time and in full.”